xregistry/spec/core/spec.md

 - `nostickydefaultversion` - presence of this query parameter indicates that any `stickydefaultversion` attribute included in the request MUST be ignored.

+#### No-Code Servers

+One of the goals of xRegistry is to be as broadly supported as possible.
+Requiring all xRegistry endpoints to support the full range of APIs defined in this specification might not be feasible in all cases.
+In particular, there might be cases where someone wishes to host a read-only xRegistry server to only expose their documents (and metadata) and therefore the write operations or advanced features (such as inlining or filtering) might not be needed.
+In those cases, simple file serving HTTP servers, such as blob stores, ought to be sufficient, and in those cases requiring support for query parameters and other advanced features (that could require code) might not always be possible.

+In order for these simple (no-code) scenarios, this specification is written such that all of the APIs are OPTIONAL, and all of the query parameters on the read operations are OPTIONAL (typically specified by saying that they `SHOULD` be supported).
+However, it is STRONGLY RECOMMENDED that full API servers support the query parameters when possible to enable a better user experience, and increase interoperability.

+---

 The remainder of this specification mainly focuses on the successful interaction patterns of the APIs.
 For example, most examples will show an HTTP "200 OK" as the response.
 Each implementation MAY choose to return a more appropriate